Ojibwe language: Vowels

 All dialects of Ojibwe have seven oral vowels.
 Vowel length is phonologically contrastive and so is phonemic.
 Although long and short vowels are phonetically distinguished by vowel quality, vowel length is phonologically relevant since the distinction between long and short vowels correlates with the occurrence of vowel syncope, which characterizes the Ottawa and Eastern Ojibwe dialects, as well as word stress patterns in the language.

 There are three short vowels /i a o/ and three corresponding long vowels /iː aː oː/ in addition to a fourth long vowel /eː/, which lacks a corresponding short vowel.
 The short vowel /i/ typically has phonetic values centring on [ɪ]; /a/ typically has values centring on [ə]~[ʌ]; and /o/ typically has values centring on [o]~[ʊ].
 Long /oː/ is pronounced [uː] for many speakers, and /eː/ is often [ɛː].

 Ojibwe has nasal vowels.
-Some arising predictably by rule in all analyses, and other long nasal vowels are of uncertain phonological status.
+Some arise predictably by rule in all analyses, while other long nasal vowels are of uncertain phonological status.
 The latter have been analysed as underlying phonemes and/or as predictable and derived by the operation of phonological rules from sequences of a long vowel and /n/ and another segment, typically /j/.

 Placement of word stress is determined by metrical rules that define a characteristic iambic metrical foot, in which a weak syllable is followed by a strong syllable.
 A foot consists of a minimum of one syllable and a maximum of two syllables, with each foot containing a maximum of one strong syllable.
 The structure of the metrical foot defines the domain for relative prominence, in which a strong syllable is assigned stress because it is more prominent than the weak member of the foot.
 Typically, the strong syllable in the antepenultimate foot is assigned the primary stress.

 Strong syllables that do not receive main stress are assigned at least secondary stress.
 In some dialects, metrically weak (unstressed) vowels at the beginning of a word are frequently lost.
 In the Ottawa and Eastern Ojibwe dialects, all metrically weak vowels are deleted.
 For example, bemisemagak(in) (airplane(s), in the Southwestern Ojibwe dialect) is stressed as [be · mise · magak /ˈbɛːmɪˌseːmʌˌɡak/] in the singular but as [be · mise · maga · kin /ˌbeːmɪˈsɛːmʌˌɡaˌkin/] in the plural.
 In some other dialects, metrically weak (unstressed) vowels, especially "a" and "i", are reduced to a schwa and depending on the writer, may be transcribed as "i", "e" or "a".
 For example, anami'egiizhigad [ana · mi'e · gii · zhigad /əˌnaməˈʔɛːˌɡiːʒəˌɡad/] (Sunday, literally 'prayer day') may be transcribed as anama'egiizhigad in those dialects.